What are safe havens?

 Finally, Bitcoin, a digital currency, is considered by some to be a safe-haven asset in that it is decentralized and isn’t at risk of being seized or inflated by a government.
 However, a case could be made against Bitcoin’s safe-haven label, as the market for Bitcoin is highly speculative and unregulated, the cryptocurrency does not represent a claim on any underlying hard asset, and it’s not backed by a sovereign government entity.

 Bitcoin did not perform like a safe haven would be expected to during the COVID market crisis period.
-In fact, its cumulative return was -33.27%, and it took a particularly bad hit on March 12th, which represented the largest one-day drop in Bitcoin since 2013.14
+In fact, its cumulative return was -33.40%, and it took a particularly bad hit on March 12th.14

 Coinbase, a digital currency exchange, wrote a blog post explaining what happened on that date, citing the massive risk-off move and deleveraging that occurred in financial markets, following the World Health Organization’s labeling of the COVID-19 outbreak as a pandemic and a travel ban instituted by the U.S. The reason Bitcoin in particular was hit hard was because of the high amount of leverage in the Bitcoin industry (derivatives exchanges can offer up to 125x leverage).15 Others, like Multicoin (a crypto investment firm), claim that the immaturity of Bitcoin’s existing market structure, including the multitude of trading venues with varying market mechanics, make it extremely difficult for arbitrageurs to correct prices during crisis periods, causing massive dislocations.16